United States to Colombia

 INVIMA (Foods and Drugs Department) approval may be required due to the goods being for human consumption.

-- Every gold and or silver jewelry shipment as well as any gold and or silver goods coming to Colombia must go through a formal entry process, otherwise customs will seize the shipment.
+- Every gold and or silver jewelry shipment as well as any gold and or silver goods or gemstone coming to Colombia must go through a formal entry process, otherwise customs will seize the shipment.
 Entry must be airport to airport and not port to port.
-Never send gold or silver shipments.
+Never send gold, silver or gemstone shipments.

 - Military equipment is prohibited.